 What are the eligibility criteria?
 Do they differ from your other awards in any way?

 In addition to meeting the criteria and rigorous standards of a regular Fulbright-Schuman award, the Innovation Grants will go to proposals covering topics related to the intersection of technology and policy.
-Awards for the 2017-2018 academic year will focus on data privacy.
 The award also hopes to attract mid career professionals not just students and academics.

 What career phase will the award be aimed at/Who can apply?

 Students and scholars (anywhere from mid career professionals to post docs to full professors).